cloudoperators/greenhouse/docs/user-guides/cluster/onboarding.md

 Onboarding a `Cluster` to Greenhouse will require you to authenticate to two different Kubernetes clusters via respective `kubeconfig` files:

 - `greenhouse`: The cluster your Greenhouse installation is running on.
 You need `organization-admin` or `cluster-admin` priviledges.
 - `bootstrap`: The cluster you want to onboard.
-You need `system:masters` priviledges.
+You need `system:masters` privileges.

 For consistency we will refer to those two clusters by their names from now on.